I love vintage garden pots but they are hard to find and often expensive. Wait until you see how I made my new terra cotta pots look old.

 My only responsibility is to make sure the backyard looks amazing.
 And to make sure the groomsmen are well fed and well behaved.
 My son Michael is the best man by the way.

 There was one problem.
-I didn’t have enough terra cotta red pots.
+I didn’t have enough vintage pots.
+Ok, I only had two.

-A few months ago I went to The Home Depot and bought enough to fill the wood plant stand.
+So I went to The Home Depot and bought enough to fill the entire wood plant stand.

 All that was left to do was paint the terra cotta red pots to look like vintage garden pots.
 (Sport looks ready to help.
 Ok, maybe not!)